 The response of the average American citizen to the news from Brussels was a stark contrast to how Europeans responded in similar news on the eve of World War I. Collectively, Americans were entirely aware of how severe the situation was in Europe.
-For the past two days, a number of peace marches and protests had taken place in a number of major cities.
+For the past two days, peace marches and protests had taken place in a number of major cities.
 The marches mirrored the fears of most people concerning the possibility of this crisis leading to eventual nuclear war.
 This fear had a sobering effect on almost everyone in North America and it was evident in the lack of pomp and circumstance surrounding the addresses of national leaders and announcements of mobilization.

 Public opinion polls indicated a large amount of support for President Reagan’s actions and the US position thus far.
 Americans realized this was not a crisis of their own government’s making, and the majority of people polled laid responsibility square on the Soviets.
 Ironically enough for the Reagan administration, the heightening tensions in the past two months had served to deflate the growing cauldron of public interest and concern in the Iran-Contra matter.
 The Reagan administration had allegedly sold arms to Iran in violation of an embargo then in place, and subsequently used the money from the sales to fund the Contra rebels in Nicaragua.
 News had broken in November of 1986 and following the release of the Tower Report joint House-Senate hearings were scheduled and got underway in May.
 Public attention had waned as the international situation worsened.
 On the previous day the Senate announced the postponement of the hearings underway, effectively erasing the Iran-Contra affair from the American psyche.

 (Apologies for splitting this post in two parts.
 Work commitments for this afternoon have to take precedence)